Azure/Avere/src/terraform/examples/vfxt/cloudworkstation/README.md

 <div style="text-align:center"><img src="isolatedcloudworkstation.png"></div>

-The Isolated Cloud Workstation policy is not designed for situations where multiple users are writing changes to the same file.
-Also, cached content can diverge significantly from the on-premises file, because files in the cache are never updated with the version from the NFS filer.
+The Isolated Cloud Workstation policy is not designed for situations where multiple users are writing changes to the same file. <!-- But it's safe, right?
+Or does this mean to say that it's not designed for having remote users and local users changing the same files? -->Also, cached content can diverge significantly from the on-premises file, because files in the cache are never updated with the version from the NFS filer.
 [Read more about filer verification settings](<https://azure.github.io/Avere/legacy/ops_guide/4_7/html/gui_manage_cache_policies.html#cache-policy-settings-advanced-options>)

 ## "Collaborating Cloud Workstation" Cache Policy